wp-plugins/stripe-woocommerce-addon/readme.txt

 == Installation ==

-1) Upload 'stripe-woo-commerce' folder to the '/wp-content/plugins/' directory

-2) Activate 'Stripe Woocommerce Addon' from wp plugin lists in admin area

-3) Plugin will appear in settings of woocommerce
+*Upload 'stripe-woo-commerce' folder to the '/wp-content/plugins/' directory* *Activate 'Stripe Woocommerce Addon' from wp plugin lists in admin area* *Plugin will appear in settings of woocommerce*

-4) You can set the addon settings from wocommmerce->settings->Checkout->Stripe Settings for Cards

-5) You can check for Testing Card No Here https://stripe.com/docs/testing
+*You can set the addon settings from wocommmerce->settings->Checkout->Stripe Settings for Cards* *You can check for Testing Card No Here https://stripe.com/docs/testing*

-6) Integrated Stripe Libraries

 == Frequently Asked Questions ==
-1) You need to have woocoommerce plugin installed to make this plugin work

-2) You need to follow The Screeenshot 1 to obtain API keys from Stripe https://dashboard.stripe.com/

-3) This plugin works on test & live api keys.
+*You need to have woocoommerce plugin installed to make this plugin work* *You need to follow The Screeenshot 1 to obtain API keys from Stripe https://dashboard.stripe.com/* *This plugin works on test & live api keys.*

-4) This plugin readily works on local.
+*This plugin readily works on local.*

-5) This plugin does nor requires SSL.
+*This plugin does nor requires SSL.*

-6) This plugin does not store Card Details anywhere.
+*This plugin does not store Card Details anywhere.*

-7) This plugin comes packed with Official Stripe Libraries
+*This plugin comes packed with Official Stripe Libraries*

 == Changelog ==
 This is first version no known errors found